 For the breaststroke, only one dolphin kick is allowed at each turn.

-The other racing strokes use the dolphin kick freely when coming off the walls and butterfly
+The other racing strokes use the dolphin kick freely when coming off the walls,

-Ostensibly, the underwater dolphin kicking is the fastest part of the race—it can be faster than
+Ostensibly, the underwater dolphin kicking is the fastest part of the race.
+It is faster than

 surface strokes because there’s more resistance at the surface.